epochml/bylaws/title-2/chapter-1.md

 ## §2.
 Purpose of this Document

 1. This document is intended to define the Epoch document classification system for Epoch documents.
+These documents include, but are not limited to:

+    - Written memorandums

+    - E-mails

+    - Reports

+    - Notices

+    - Forms

 ## §3.
 Applicability

-The policies outlined in this document apply to any persons affiliated with Epoch while acting in their official capacity as a member of Epoch, including but not limited to:
+The policies outlined in this document apply to any persons affiliated with Epoch while acting in their official capacity as a member of Epoch.
+These persons include, but are not limited to:

 -   Epoch Members